tgrants/grade-check/README.md

 <!-- Commented features are planned-->
 <!--
 - Groups and permissions - mutiple sheets, educators and classes can be added.
 - Multi-language support - currently supports English and Latvian.
-Administrators can set the default and which languages can be used.
-If enabled, users can set their preffered language.
+Administrators can set the default and available languages.
 - Accessibility - 100% accessibility score on [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview).
 Tested with a screen reader.
 - Maintainability - easy to update to a newer version.
 -->